AndersenLab/dry-guide/docs/pipeline-nil.md

 [TOC]

-# Docker container
+# Docker image

-The docker container used by the `nil-nf` pipeline is the `nil-ril` docker container:
+The docker image used by the `nil-nf` pipeline is the `nil-ril` docker image:

 #### [andersenlab/nil-ril](https://hub.docker.com/r/andersenlab/nil-ril/)